dhcai21/VReassort/README.md

 If you want to use built trees from other tools (e.g., IQ-Tree2) as input, please use the input file `input_file/input_tree.csv` and use `--type tree` in the command.

+For other optional parameters please see below, or use `python vreassort.py -h`

 ## Input
 Please modify the input file `input_file/input_seq.csv` to indicate the segment names and the paths to the segment sequences.